bernhard-hofmann/chapter/README.md

 - I can add a food sponsor to the event with a link to their website as a way of thanking them for food.

-I can see how many times a participant has come to the event as well as their attendance rate
+- I can see how many times a participant has come to the event as well as their attendance rate

+### As a maintainer

+- I can deploy an instance of chapter to a cloud provider of my choice.

+- I can update my instances without losing my data.

 ### Roadmap